-This PoM authorises Council to grant new licences for the 'prescribed purposes' outlined in Section 116.(1)(A-H) of the LGR 2005, s.68 of the LG Act and for the purposes outlined above in s2.20 of the CLM Act.
+This PoM authorises Council to grant new licences for the 'prescribed purposes' outlined in Section 116.(1)(A-H) of the LGR 2021, s.68 of the LG Act and for the purposes outlined above in s2.20 of the CLM Act, including the use of a reserve for the placement of bee hives.
 Leases, licences or any other estates for community land covered under this PoM may also be granted for purposes which are identified or consistent with, but not limited to, those examples in Table 6.1.